 3) Next option is to select whether you like full or clone move, select the appropriate option.

-Mostly that’s all required from VMware workstation which is hosting shared virtual machines.
+Basically, that is the main requirement from VMware workstation which is hosting shared virtual machines.

-How to Access Shared VMs from Remote VMware Workstation
+Access Shared VMs from Remote VMware Workstation

 6) On the remote workstation, select ‘Connect to Server’ as shown below.